Shikarinzikato/a-ha-fandom/README.md

 ![Lighthouse testing score](assets/readme.md-media/lighthouse-validation-confirmation.png)

+## Development and Deployment

+The development environment used for this project was GitPod.
+To track the development stage and handle version control regular commits and pushes to GitHub has been conducted.
+The GitPod environment was created using a template provided by Code Institute.

+Live Server Extension was also used to smoothen the development.

+The live version of the project is deployed at GitHub pages.
+The live link can be found here - https://shikarinzikato.github.io/a-ha-fandom/index.html

 ## Content

 - All text content on this site has been produced by the author of the project and is based on real events by data found on wikipedia.